ILikeAI/AlwaysReddy/README.md

 If you want to remove AlwaysReddy from the startup list you can follow the same steps again, only say no when asked if you want to add AlwaysReddy to the startup list and it will ask if you would like to remove it, press Y.

 ## Custom Actions
-PLEASE NOTE: Custom actions is a very experimental feature that I am likley to chnage a lot, any actions you make will in all likleyhood need to be updated in some way as I update and change the actions system
+PLEASE NOTE: Custom actions is a very experimental feature that I am likely to chnage a lot, any actions you make will in all likelyhood need to be updated in some way as I update and change the actions system

 ### What is an action?
 The action system allows you to easily define new functionality and bind it to a hotkey event, it allows you to easily use the following functionalitys from the AlwayReddy code base: